Working on the Support Line

 We believe that working on the support line will provide an unparalleled opportunity to help the psychedelic movement; explore a potential career in psychedelic therapy, integration, and other forms of healing; provide connection and compassion to your fellow humans during their most vulnerable moments; and become part of an amazing and diverse community of volunteers who are passionate about psychedelic peer support.

-Before applying, please review the qualifications and time commitment required for each position.
+Before applying, please review the text below and this FAQ.

 The support line is staffed by volunteers!
 When a person reaches out to us by phone, text message, or live chat, they’ll be connected with one of our volunteers.
 Volunteers are present and available for grounded, compassionate, and empathetic support.